Postwar

 1949 – In West Germany, the 174 lodges that had been dormant during Nazi rule became reunited under the Grand Lodge of Germany.

 1950s – Post-war suburbanization leads to consumerism, materialism, and the “keeping up with the Jones” phenomena.
-Zoning laws discourage communal living and made walkable neighborhoods impossible.
-Meanwhile, once beautiful cities in America, turned into literal war-zones overnight as a result of urban decay, as whites fled the cities.
+Zoning laws in America separated businesses from residential areas, forcing people to be dependent on automobiles.
+Meanwhile, once beautiful cities in America were turned into literal war-zones overnight as a result of urban decay, as whites fled the cities and minorities moved in.

 1951 – Israel requests $1.5 billion (equivalent to $15.7 billion in 2020) in reparation payments from Germany (this was later reduced to $845 million).
 This request marked the beginning of continuous monetary extortion from Germany and other European countries to the Jews and Israel.
 It was one of the greatest wealth transfer schemes in history.